397dcdc5/in_snesapu/README.md

 Script700 is not supported.

-The size of the DLL is large because it is built with /MT.

 All this DLL does is transcribe 32bit float PCM data received from SNESAPU.DLL to a float buffer prepared by XMPlay using movsd.